K. S. Krishnan

 Sir Kariamanikkam Srinivasa Krishnan (4 December 1898 – 14 June 1961) was an Indian physicist.
 He was a co-discoverer of Raman scattering, for which his mentor C. V. Raman was awarded the 1930 Nobel Prize in Physics.

 Early life

-Kariamanikkam Srinivasa Krishnan generally referred to as K. S. Krishnan or KSK, was born in a Vaishnavite brahmin family on 4 December 1898 in Watrap, Tamil Nadu.
+Kariamanikkam Srinivasa Krishnan generally referred to as K. S. Krishnan or KSK, was born into a Vaishnavite brahmin family on 4 December 1898 in Viluppanoor, a village near Watrap in Virudhunagar district, Tamil Nadu, India.
 His father was a farmer-scholar deeply versed in Tamil literature.
 He had his early education in Hindu Higher Secondary school, in Watrap, after which he attended the American College in Madurai and the Madras Christian College.
 After gaining his degree in Physics he became a demonstrator in chemistry.